gregunz/AppliedDataAnalysis2017/Project/README.md

 3. Filter events by their types
 4. Detect patterns

-<s>Add here a sketch of your planning for the next project milestone.
+<s>Add here a sketch of your planning for the next project milestone.</s>

 # Questions for TAs